-Chandler described a large wound that spread over most of bin Laden's head, severe bruising, swelling and brain matter.
-The level of specific detail depicted in the photos, coupled with DNA evidence provided, should serve as proof of bin Laden's death, Chandler said.
+The photos show a large wound that spread over most of bin Laden's head, severe bruising, swelling and brain matter, said Rep. Ben Chandler, D-Ky., who also sits on the House intelligence panel.
+The level of specific detail depicted in the photos, coupled with DNA evidence provided, should serve as proof of bin Laden's death, he said.

 "The truth is there are going to be some people who either believe in conspiracy theories or push propagandas for their own purposes," Chandler said.
 "History suggests it is a good idea to show the body or pictures to put at ease as many people as you can."

-Rep. Devin Nunes, R-Calif., saw some photos and came away convinced they must remain under lock and key.
+However, Rep. Devin Nunes, R-Calif., also on the intelligence committee, saw some photos and came away convinced they must remain under lock and key.

 Inhofe was among the first in what is expected to be a caravan of lawmakers making the trek to CIA headquarters in Northern Virginia to view the photos.